-Module Modzy: Found dations of Management Courses Title Тур Hrs/wk СР Management Tutorial (L0882) Introduction to Management (L088 0) Recitation Section (small) Lecture 2 3 3 Module Responsible Ecctore Admission Requirements None Recommended Previous Basic Knowledge of Mathematics and Business Knowledge Educational Objectives After taking part successfully, students have reached d the following learning results Professional Competence Knowledge After taking this module, students know the importa and Organisation to Marketing and Innovation, and a explain the differences between Economics important definitions from the field of Manage explain the most important aspects of and g projects describe and explain basic business functions organization and human ressource management explain the relevance of planning and decuncertainty, and explain some basic methods state basics from accounting and costing and ement oals in Management and name the most ons as production, procurement and so ent, information management, innovation ision making in Business, esp. in situal from mathematical Finance important aspe urcing, supply management ar cts of entreprneuria chain managemen id marketing Skills Students are able to analyse business units with res pect to different criteria (organization, ob jectives, strateg ies etc.) and to carr out an Entrepreneurship project in a team.
-In particute analyse Management goals and structure there analyse organisational and staff structures of apply methods for decision making under mule analyse production and procurement systems analyse and apply basic methods of marketines select and apply basic methods from mathem apply basic methods from mathem m appropriately companies tiple objectives, under uncertainty and ur and Business information systems g atical finance to predefined problems der risk Personal Competence Social Competence Students are able to Autonomy work successfully in a team of students to apply their knowledge from the lecture to a to communicate appropriately and to cooperate respectfully with their fellow students are able to work in a team and to organize the team then to write a report on their project. dents. herent report on the project Workload in Hours Independent Study Time 110, Study Time in Lecture 70 Credit points Course achievement Examination Subject theoretical and practical work Examination duration and several written exams during the semester scale General Engineering Science (German program, 7 se Following Curricula Civil- and Environmental Engineering: Specialisation Civil- and Environmental Engineering: Specialisation sorv Civil- and Environmental Engineering: Specialisation · , Bioprocess Engineering: Core Qualification: Compuls ory Chemical and Bioprocess Engineering: Specialisation Bio Engineering: Elective Compulsory Chemical and Bioprocess Engineering: Specialisation Chemical Engineering: Elective Compuls ory Computer Science: Core Qualification: Compulsory Data Science: Core Qualification: Compulsory Electrical Engineering: Core Qualification: Compulsor Green Technologies: Energy, Water, Climate: Specia orv Green Technologies: Energy, Water, Climate: Specia - · - mpulsory Green Technologies: Energy, Water, Climate: Specia - Green Technologies: Energy, Water, Climate: Specia Green Technologies: Energy, Water, Climate: Specia lisation Water Technologies: Elective Com pulsory Computer Science in Engineering: Core Qualification Integrated Building Technology: Core Qualification: ( Logistics and Mobility: Core Qualification: Compulsor Mechanical Engineering: Core Qualification: Compuls Mechatronics: Specialisation Naval Engineering: Con • I and the state of • • •
+Module Modzy: Found dations of Management Courses Title Тур Hrs/wk СР Management Tutorial (L0882) Introduction to Management (L088 0) Recitation Section (small) Lecture 2 3 3 Module Responsible Ecctore Admission Requirements None Recommended Previous Basic Knowledge of Mathematics and Business Knowledge Educational Objectives After taking part successfully, students have reached d the following learning results Professional Competence Knowledge After taking this module, students know the important basics of many different areas in Business and Management, from Planni and Organisation to Marketing and Innovation, and also to Investment and Controlling.
+In particular they are able to explain the differences between Economics and Management and the sub-disciplines in Management and to namimportant definitions from the field of Management explain the most important aspects of and goals in Management and name the most important aspects of entreprneuri projects describe and explain basic business functions as production, procurement and sourcing, supply chain management organization and human ressource management, information management, innovation management and marketing explain the relevance of planning and decision making in Business, esp. in situations under multiple objectives an uncertainty, and explain some basic methods from mathematical Finance Skills state basics from accounting and costing and Students are able to analyse business units with res pect to different criteria (organization, ob jectives, strateg ies etc.) and to carr out an Entrepreneurship project in a team.
+In particular, they are able to • analyse Management goals and structure them appropriately • analyse organisational and staff structures of companies • apply methods for decision making under multiple objectives, under uncertainty and under risk • analyse production and procurement systems and Business information systems • analyse and apply basic methods of marketing • select and apply basic methods from mathematical finance to predefined problems • apply basic methods from accounting, costing and controlling to predefined problems Personal Competence Social Competence Students are able to Autonomy work successfully in a team of students to apply their knowledge from the lecture to a to communicate appropriately and to cooperate respectfully with their fellow students are able to work in a team and to organize the team then to write a report on their project. dents. herent report on the project Workload in Hours Independent Study Time 110, Study Time in Lecture 70 Credit points Course achievement Examination Subject theoretical and practical work Examination duration and several written exams during the semester scale General Engineering Science (German program, 7 se Following Curricula Civil- and Environmental Engineering: Specialisation Civil- and Environmental Engineering: Specialisation sorv Civil- and Environmental Engineering: Specialisation · , Bioprocess Engineering: Core Qualification: Compuls ory Chemical and Bioprocess Engineering: Specialisation Bio Engineering: Elective Compulsory Chemical and Bioprocess Engineering: Specialisation Chemical Engineering: Elective Compuls ory Computer Science: Core Qualification: Compulsory Data Science: Core Qualification: Compulsory Electrical Engineering: Core Qualification: Compulsor Green Technologies: Energy, Water, Climate: Specia orv Green Technologies: Energy, Water, Climate: Specia - · - mpulsory Green Technologies: Energy, Water, Climate: Specia - Green Technologies: Energy, Water, Climate: Specia Green Technologies: Energy, Water, Climate: Specia lisation Water Technologies: Elective Com pulsory Computer Science in Engineering: Core Qualification Integrated Building Technology: Core Qualification: ( Logistics and Mobility: Core Qualification: Compulsor Mechanical Engineering: Core Qualification: Compuls Mechatronics: Specialisation Naval Engineering: Con • I and the second